zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/certificates.md

 1. Upload the client certificate as a PKCS12 (.pfx or .p12) container.
 1. Enter the password to unlock the certificate container.
+1. In the section **Use Client Certificate for specific services**, you can specify host names (for example, `hello-there.com`) or web service document names (for example, *MyFirstModule.ConsumedWebService*), indicating that this certificate should be used when contacting that host or calling that web service.

-1. If you are using a custom certificate when setting your Client certificate in your [Call REST Service](/refguide/call-rest-action/#client-certificate) or [Call Web Service](/refguide/call-web-service-action/#client-certificate) action, set a **Web Service Call Name** and use it for the service by setting the **Web Service Call Name** to the call's **Client certificate identifier**.
+    If you are using a custom certificate when setting your Client certificate in your [Call REST Service](/refguide/call-rest-action/#client-certificate) or [Call Web Service](/refguide/call-web-service-action/#client-certificate) action, you can set a **Web Service Call Name** and use it for the service by setting the **Web Service Call Name** to the call's **Client certificate identifier**.

     {{< figure src="/attachments/deployment/mendix-cloud-deploy/certificates/certificate-details.png" >}}

 {{% alert color="info" %}}
 Changes to certificate settings only become active when you restart the app.
 {{% /alert %}}

-In the section **Use Client Certificate for specific services**, you can specify host names (for example, `hello-there.com`) or web service document names (for example, *MyFirstModule.ConsumedWebService*), indicating that this certificate should be used when contacting that host or calling that web service.

 ## Outgoing – Certificate Authorities